 The Audio Production program is designed to respond to the rapidly changing, cross-media and multi-media nature of the entertainment industry.
-A growing number of employers are looking for a more versatile audio professional that is proficient as both an audio engineer and content producer.
 Working with industry-standard equipment, students gain the confidence and skills needed to succeed in the entertainment industry after graduation.

-The program provides graduates with focused knowledge and understanding of recording engineering and the foundational music and production skills needed to qualify for entry-level industry positions such as assistant engineers, sound editors, MIDI/digital audio workstation operators and programmers, live sound engineers, and a variety of other positions in the audio, music, and entertainment industries.
-In addition to technical proficiency and creative expression, the curriculum develops students' critical thinking, problem solving, and analytical skills, contributing to life learning and the foundation of a successful career in the entertainment and media industry.
+The program provides graduates with focused knowledge and understanding of recording engineering and the foundational music and production skills needed to qualify for entry-level industry positions, such as assistant engineers, sound editors, MIDI/digital audio workstation operators and programmers, live sound engineers, and a variety of other positions in the audio, music, and entertainment industries.
+In addition to technical proficiency and creative expression, the curriculum helps students develop critical thinking, problem-solving, and analytical skills, which contribute to lifelong learning and the foundation of a successful career in the entertainment media industry.